 If all else fail, you can try a different but highly effective backup and restore solution to restore the backup to your iPhone.
-This tool is iMyFone D-Port Pro and it affords you more control over your backup and restore processes as compared to iTunes.
+This tool is iMyFone iTransor (renamed from D-Port Pro) and it affords you more control over your backup and restore processes as compared to iTunes.
 The following are just some of the features that make it the best.

-- With it, you can choose to restore messages, WhatsApp, WeChat from backup without overwriting the other data on the device.
+- With it, you can choose to restore messages, contacts, WhatsApp, WeChat from backup without overwriting the other data on the device.

-- You can backup only messages, WhatsApp, WeChat data or make a full backup of your iPhone.
+- You can backup only messages, contacts, WhatsApp, WeChat data or make a full backup of your iPhone.

 - Export data from your device, an iTunes backup or an iCloud backup to computer easily.

-Download and install D-Port Pro to your computer and launch it.
-Then, follow these simple steps to use it to restore an iTunes backup to your iPhone.
+Download and install iTransor to your computer and launch it.
+Then follow these simple steps to use it to restore an iTunes backup to your iPhone.

-Step 1: From the main window, choose “Restore Backup to Device.”
-Select “iTunes” and then choose the most relevant backup.
+Step 1: From the main window, choose "Restore Backup to Device".
+You need choose one backup from the list showed to you.

 Step 2: Choose the data type you want to restore.
 Connect the device if you haven't already.
 Now choose "Preview & Restore" or "Directly Restore" to proceed.